lawrluor/music-invaders/README.md

-# MIDI Space Invaders
+# Music Invaders

 A space invaders game that uses a MIDI keyboard as the controller.
 Each enemy corresponds to a specific note on your MIDI keyboard.
 Press the correct note to destroy the enemy!

 ## Play Now

-Once deployed, you can play the game online at: [MIDI Space Invaders](https://username.github.io/space-invaders/)
+Once deployed, you can play the game online at: [MIDI Space Invaders](https://lawrluor.github.io/space-invaders/)

 **Note:** You'll need a MIDI keyboard connected to your computer to play.
 The game uses the Web MIDI API, which is supported in Chrome, Edge, and Opera browsers.